Tinkerforge/doc/en/source/Hardware/Bricklets/Solid_State_Relay.rst

 Description
 -----------

-With Solid State Relays (SSR) large loads can be galvanically isolated switched.
+With Solid State Relays (SSR) large loads can be switched while beeing galvanically isolated.
-Mechanical relays create switching sparks which cause intereference while switching these loads.
+Mechanical relays can create switching sparks and other intereferences.
 Solid state relays do not.
 Furhermore solid state relays are wearless and allow higher switching frequencies.

-The maximum switching capacity depend on the connected solid state relay, which is controlled by the Solid State Relay Bricklet.
+The maximum switching capacity depends on the connected solid state relay, which is controlled by the Solid State Relay Bricklet.

 We offer two compatible solid state relays in our shop: